radarbot-team/radarbot-team-best-pratices/backend/event-driven/README.md

 | ETL | Kafka Streams, Samza, Spark Streaming |
 | Consumer/Producer | Depends of Message Broker (ej.
 Kafka Client) |

-This is an example of architecture
+This is an example of architecture with Confluent's stack.

 ![Tools](static/event-driven-tools.png "Tools")

+All these technologies, libraries, etc., are under Apache license

 ## 4. References
 ---